Tracing nitrogen enrichment across cosmic time with JWST: Data

 \section{Data}

 We aim to select the largest possible sample of high-redshift galaxies for which reliable abundance can be measured, either with the direct method or using strong line calibrations tailored to the high-redshift ISM conditions.
 For comparison, we also assembled an extensive compilation of local galaxies and \hii\ region spectra, selected according to the same criteria.
 In particular, in Section~\ref{sec:auroral_data} we describe the selection of galaxies with auroral-line detections, including both high-redshift objects observed with JWST, as well as local galaxies with auroral-line detections enabling direct metallicity measurements.
 In Section~\ref{sec:strong_line_data}, we discuss the selection of galaxies where we use strong-line abundance diagnostics, comprising several ground-based spectroscopic surveys targeting Cosmic Noon, a large compilation of archival data observed with JWST, and local galaxies from large spectroscopic surveys.

-The redshift distribution of the high-redshift sample is shown in Figure \ref{fig:z_hist}, demonstrating that the bulk of our objects lie between $z \sim 2$ and $z \sim 4$ (median redshift $z=2.7$).
+Across all datasets presented in this work, we applied consistent selection criteria based on emission line signal-to-noise ratios.
+Specifically, we required S/N $\ge$ 5 for the Balmer lines used in the dust correction (primarily \Halpha and \Hbeta, but also \Hgamma and \Hdelta when available), and S/N $\ge$ 3 for the lines used in the abundance diagnostics, namely \OII and \NII.
+For datasets including auroral line detections, the auroral lines were also required to have S/N $\ge$ 3.
+When the \SII doublet was used in the analysis, it was similarly selected with S/N $\ge$ 3.
+Finally, we adopted standard diagnostics from \citet{kewley_cosmic_2013} to exclude potential active galactic nuclei (AGN) contamination.
+The redshift distribution of the high-redshift sample is shown in Figure \ref{fig:z_hist}, demonstrating that the bulk of our objects lie between $z \sim 2$ and $z \sim 4$ (median redshift $z=3.0$).